 EL 25083 AC VARIABLE SPEED DRIVES - This course provides coverage of electric motor drive theory, operation, and applications.
 Installation, basic programming, and troubleshooting techniques are integrated into the course.
 Drive selection and startup procedures will also be covered.
-Prerequisite: EL 25003 AC/DC Machines and EL 25013 Industrial Motor Controls I and minimum ACT Reading 11 and Math 13 or equivalent Accuplacer scores.
+Prerequisite: EL 25003 AC/DC Machines and EL 25013 Industrial Motor Controls I and minimum ACT Reading 11 and Math 13 or Accuplacer Reading 33 and Math 30A or Next Gen Reading 224 and Math 236A.